ichesnokov/is-js-perl/slides/is_javascript_perl.md

 ## Let's have an overview.

 Note:
-And prove that people who say that no other languages borrow from Perl are liars!
 I'll show you examples in Javascript, tell how JS guys call that and show the appropriate examples in Perl.
 Let's start.
+Hope we'll be able to prove that people who say that no other languages borrow from Perl are liars!

 ---

 ### Constants